Gemini-Commerce/go-client-pricelist/docs/PriceListAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPriceListSetPriceListItemsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSetPriceListItemsRequest struct via the builder pattern

 Name | Type | Description  | Notes